Skip to main content

 Follow-Up Cadence Structure Defined escalation timeline with documented touchpoints at 30, 45, 60, 90, and 120+ days Ad-hoc follow-up when staff has time, often inconsistent Monthly batch follow-up with generic scripts

-Payer-Specific Protocols Custom resolution pathways for each payer based on documented adjudication patterns General approach applied to all payers regardless of their processes Basic payer contact lists without tailored strategies
+Payer-Specific Protocols Custom resolution pathways for each payer based on documented adjudication patterns General approach applied to all payers regardless of their processes Basic payer contact lists without configured strategies

 Timely Filing Protection Automated deadline tracking with priority escalation for at-risk claims Manual tracking prone to oversight, claims lost to filing limits Deadline monitoring but limited escalation capability